mhweiner/lambdaconf/README.md

 - Differentiates between concepts such as `environment`, `deployment`, and `user` and provides an out-of-the-box solution with sensible merge strategy
 - Fast.
 Runtime processing is done during app initialization only.
+- Put [environment variables](#environment-variables-in-config-files) directly into .json files

+**Lambda Support 🤖**
+- Works with AWS Secrets Manager, AWS Parameter Store, or custom dynamic lambda functions
+- Any custom logic can go here, keeping your config files logic-free
+- Provides an easy sharable and reusable plugin interface for sharing or re-use

 # Table of Contents